-The School of Medicine’s Nursing Mothers’ Lounge is located in the basement of the Library building.
+The School of Medicine’s Nursing Mothers’ Lounge is located in the basement of Building 1 room A11.
 The room is available to all School of Medicine faculty, staff, and students and their partners.
 Keys to the lounge may be checked out at the Library’s Circulation Desk for a period of 12 weeks.
 At the end of the 12-week period, the key must be returned or renewed to avoid overdue fees.

 Nursing Mother’s Lounges are a component of USC’s Parent and Kinship Care Network and USC’s Lactation Support policy.
 For further information, contact the Library at 803-216-3200 or Healthy Carolina at 803-777-1650.